kwaclaw/KdSoft.EtwListener/EtwEvents.PushAgent/deploy/ReadMe.md

 ### Local Configuration

-- Optionally, override the settings in `appsettings.json` by editing the file `appsettings.Local.json` in the this folder.
+- Optionally, change the settings in `appsettings.Local.json` (in this folder) before running InstallService.cmd.
+  - Note: Powershell 5.1 (default version) does not support comments in JSON files.
+  - Note: when running the installer to update an already existing install, then the installed configuration files will be merged back into the new configuration files before being replaced, to preserve the existing configuration.

 - The settings in `appsettings.Local.json` can selectively override settings in `appsettings.json` without having to duplicate the entire file.